LeonarddeR/rdAccess/readme.md

-# NVDA Remote Desktop
+# RDAccess: Remote Desktop Accessibility

 * Authors: [Leonard de Ruijter][1]
 * NVDA compatibility: 2023.2 and later

-This add-on adds support to access remote desktop sessions to NVDA using Microsoft Remote Desktop, Citrix or VMware Horizon.
+The RDAccess add-on (Remote Desktop Accessibility) adds support to access remote desktop sessions to NVDA using Microsoft Remote Desktop, Citrix or VMware Horizon.
 When installed in NVDA on both the client and the server, speech and braille generated on the server will be spoken and brailled by the client machine.
 This enables a user experience where managing a remote system feels just as performant as operating the local system.